Sooty's Table of Foreign Stocks on American Stock Exchanges

 automated:

-At 8:00 PM Pacific Time a Java robot scrapes the NASDAQ and AMEX exchanges at
+- At 8:00 PM Pacific Time a Java robot scrapes www.nasdaq.com for a directory of listed stocks

-A Java database program reads the NASDAQ, NYSE and AMEX directories
+- A Java database program reads the NASDAQ, NYSE and AMEX directories

-at finance.yahoo.com it loads roughly 50 performance measures into a
+at finance.yahoo.com it loads roughly 70 performance measures into a

 MySQL database.

-A Java reporting program reads the MySQL database and
+- A Java reporting program reads the MySQL database and

 creates Comma Separated Value (CSV) extracts with all the available